 Safety risk reduction and control

-Severity of hazardous event
+Severity of hazardous event and function criticality

 The severity of potential consequences of identified hazardous events shall be categorized as shown in Table 6-1.

+The severity categories are common to dependability and safety.
+The Table 6-1 is common to ECSS-Q-ST-30 (as Table 5-1) and ECSS-Q-ST-40 which address respectively the dependability and safety types of consequences

-Table 6-1An understanding of the criteria defined in Table 6-1 shall be agreed between customer and supplier.
+An understanding of the criteria defined in Table 6-1 shall be agreed between customer and supplier.

-Table 6-1Detrimental environmental effects, from the point of view of severe hazardous consequences to the global public, shall be included in the consequence severity evaluation.

-1 Table 6-1 is used both in ECSS-Q-ST-30 and ECSS-Q-ST-40.

-2 This impact can be immediate and personal.
-It also can be on a broader scale not limited to a single person only.
-The hazardous consequences can be short term or long term.

-3 In space flight, the environment concerned can be outer space, including the Moon and the planets, geostationary orbit (GEO), low Earth orbit (LEO) as well as the Earth’s atmosphere.
+The assessment of detrimental environmental effects as identified in Table 6-1 shall not be limited to effects on Earth but also include effects on for example outer space, including the Moon and the planets, geostationary orbit (GEO), low Earth orbit (LEO) as well as the Earth’s atmosphere.

-The availability of the following shall not be used as rationale for the reduction of the severity:

-design features which reduce the probability of a hazardous event occurring, but which do not affect its severity;

-warning devices, crew safe haven, or crew escape capabilities.
+<<deleted>>

 For international programmes, a coherent set of consequence severity shall be established for joint operational phases.

 These categories shall not violate the safety policy and principles as defined in clause 4.2.1 for the protection of human life or the principles of categorization in accordance with the definition of consequence severity categories in Table 6-1.